-Where to eat Strasbourg’s best flammekueche?
+Where to eat the best flammekueche in Strasbourg?

 flammekueche-fignette

-Laurène
+Laurène Philippot

 Laurène is the blog's creator.
 Originally from Brittany but now living in Alsace, she has fallen in love with her adopted region and loves exploring its every nook and cranny to unearth great ideas to share with you!